suncoast-devs/handbook/resources/git-cheat-sheet.md

 ## Advanced

+If you want to hack on open source projects (incuding this handbook) you will the following steps:

 ### Fork an existing repo

 **`Click Fork in upper right of repo on Github`** // this creates a copy of the repo on your account **`Clone your fork onto your computer`**
+**`git checkout -b <branch-name>`** // create and check out a branch locally for your changes

 ### Syncing a Fork to keep it up-to-date with the original ('upstream') repository